Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 These are my favourites to focus pull without a speed focus attached.

-The 35 Spectrum is quite tight, the 50 Hope slightly heavier to pull than the very sweet 25, the IRIX is professionally damped-near perfect (a little tighter than the Hope 25) as I will assume all of their lenses are, the Sirui anamorphic is similar.
+The 35 Spectrum is quite tight compared to the very nice 50, the 50 Hope is slightly heavier to pull than the near perfect 25, the IRIX is professionally damped-near perfect (a little tighter than the Hope 25) as I will assume all of their lenses are, the Sirui anamorphic is slightly heavier than the Hope 25 similar, the 12mm Vision a little lighter, the Sirui Nightwalker so light it almost feels broken.

-I guess I should also include the Lumix S-Primes in this group, a set of semi-matched lenses with stills/cine optics.
-Like all the others, they are not perfectly colour matched, one warm (50), two not (35/85), but are otherwise interchangeable.
-Mechanically, they are excellent.
+I guess I should also include the Lumix S-Primes in this group, a set of semi-matched lenses with stills/cine features.
+Mechanically, they are excellent, but need to be on a Lumix cam to give you long throw.

-My Vision 12mm, Sirui anamorphic and Spectrum 35 are all more or less loose on the mount.
+My Vision 12mm, Sirui anamorphic and Spectrum 35 are loose on some mounts (S5II, G9II).
 The 12mm is the loosest, but it is so light to focus pull and so wide, I rarely care.

-In comparison to my stills lenses that are most often used for video (S-primes and zoom, 28-70 Sigma, 12-60 Leica), they are solid and heavy, have longer focus throw and manual apertures and are able to take a follow focus without attaching a separate ring, but on average are about as consistent mechanically (the 20-60 and 28-70 are also slightly loose on the S5II’s mount).
+In comparison my stills lenses that are most often used for video, (L-mounts, 12-60, 9mm Leica), lack longer natural focus throw, manual apertures and take a follow focus without attaching a separate ring, but on average are about as consistent mechanically (the 20-60 and 28-70 are also slightly loose on the S5II’s mount).

 Optics.